ssysarch/Chimera/README.md

 ## Training Chimera
 To train Chimera, you must collect data using a fixed screen and camera setup.
 Then, use the pix2pix training script to train the model.
-The training script is located in the `pytorch-CycleGAN-and-pix2pix` directory.
+Training is done in the `pytorch-CycleGAN-and-pix2pix` directory.

 Examples of training commands are provided in the `pytorch-CycleGAN-and-pix2pix/scripts/train_pix2pix.sh` file; ideal parameters depend on setup.
 Refer to the paper for more details on the training process.